 Indiana University Melvin and Bren Simon Cancer Center Indianapolis, Indiana

-Established in 1992 as the Indiana University (IU) Cancer Center, the IU Center became an NCI-designated cancer center in 1999.
-The name was changed to the Indiana University Melvin and Bren Simon Cancer Center in 2006.
-The Center’s mission is to advance the understanding, prevention, and treatment of cancer with patient-centered care, acceleration of promising science, and collaborative educational programs.
+Established in 1992 as the Indiana University (IU) Cancer Center, the IU center became an NCI-designated cancer center in 1999.
+The center was renamed the Indiana University Melvin and Bren Simon Cancer Center in 2006.

-The Center is a partnership between the Indiana University School of Medicine and Indiana University Health.
-The more than 200 research members of the Center include basic, clinical, and population science investigators.
-A new research facility, that opened in 2009, brings together many of the IU Simon Cancer Center investigators in one location.
-Meanwhile, the Center works collaboratively with the Purdue University Center for Cancer Research and the Harper Cancer Research Institute, a partnership between the IU School of Medicine and the University of Notre Dame.
+A partnership between the IU School of Medicine and Indiana University Health, the center has more than 200 research members, including basic, clinical, and population science investigators.
+The researchers work collaboratively with the Purdue University Center for Cancer Research and the Harper Cancer Research Institute, a partnership between the IU School of Medicine and the University of Notre Dame.